Transforming performances of ‘Carmen’ on the global stage

-In a 2019 survey of professionals working with opera companies around Europe on how they benefited from the score’s format and musical detail, feedback included comments such as:
+In a 2019 survey of professionals – those working with opera companies around Europe – on how they benefited from the score’s format and musical detail, feedback included comments such as:

 Exploring Carmen’s global reach

 Designed for a broad audience – including academics, practitioners, students and operagoers – the website offers new ways for audiences to engage with Carmen’s history.
 Through its map and timeline of nearly 1,000 productions of Carmen, users can navigate performances while accessing performance data in textual, visual and aural formats.
-The website also extended the reach of the project (original collaborators were from the UK, continental Europe, Ireland, Japan, the USA and Australia) as academics and specialists from around the world – including China, Singapore, and North Africa – have made their research data readily available through the site.
+The website also extended the reach of the project, passed the original collaborators from the UK, continental Europe, Ireland, Japan, the USA and Australia.
+Academics and specialists from around the world – including China, Singapore, and North Africa – have made their research data readily available through the site.